 We’ve also received a lot of customer questions about pricing (How much?) and purchasing (Can I buy now?).
 So, we’ve added links at the top of the page to make it easy for people to try or buy PowerPoint and other Office programs.

 We’re also trying to build a PowerPoint community and make it easy for people to share great Office content.
-You can now submit your own templates for PowerPoint, Word, Excel, Access, and Publisher 2007 or use the Community clips tool to create and submit your own help video.
+You can now submit your own templates (link no longer exists) for PowerPoint, Word, Excel, Access, and Publisher 2007 or use the Community clips tool to create and submit your own help video.
 We’d love to see your PowerPoint tips and tricks!